stueken/microblog/README.md

 Python 3.4.
 This can easily be solved by changing a line in the babel package (see <https://github.com/mitsuhiko/flask-babel/issues/43>)

-*   The OpenID-service is not supported anymore by several of the listed providers (Google, MyOpenID, flickr).
-However, the login with Yahoo or AOL should still work.
+*   The login over OpenID is limited to a Yahoo or AOL account as several providers (like Google) dropped their support for the OpenID-service.

 *   The full text search functionality is disabled on the demo url as the heroku server doesn't support mysqlite (file based) databases.